There are many types of anxiety, and all of them have different symptoms. But they tend to have one thing in common, and that's

 Diaphragmatic breathing is an effective way to stop anxious thoughts in their tracks, so it's definitely a skill you'll want to keep in your back pocket.

-"This is a technique of breathing in and out very slowly while relaxing parts of your body one by one," Bidwell-Smith says.
+technique of breathing in and out very slowly while relaxing parts of your body one by one," Bidwell-Smith says.
 "This sends a message to your nervous system that all is well and that there is no need to be on alert for catastrophe."
+6 Name It

 When an anxious thought is creeping in, picture a giant red stop sign popping up in your mind, and say the word "stop" to yourself.